yabellini/SitioAcademico/content/blog/2022_todontlist_en/index.md

 Let's see how thing are going:

-- *I will not be chair or organizer of JAIIO (Argentine Conference on Informatics and Operations Research) & CAI (AgroInformatics Congress)*: I was chair of the JAIIO in the last two editions and chair of the CAI in the last six editions.
+- *I will not be chair or organizer of JAIIO (Argentine Conference on Informatics and Operations Research) & CAI (AgroInformatics Congress)*: I was chair of the 49 and 50 JAIIO (2020 and 2021) and CAI's chair from 2016 until 2021.
 The CAI organizers invited me to review some papers, which I gladly accepted.
 So we can say that *I have fulfilled this commitment*.

 - *I will not direct/co-direct any undergraduate or graduate thesis*: _Accomplished_.
 I really liked this job when I was at INTA, but was able to help people who are being trained from another role.